-This is an exciting, creative qualification which was introduced in September 2016 to replace all previous food-related GCSEs, and which is designed to be more skills-based with a very clear focus on the science behind food preparation together with food nutrition.
+This is an exciting, creative qualification and which is designed to be more skills-based with a very clear focus on the science behind food preparation together with food nutrition.
 Through a range of engaging, inventive and practical activities it will equip our young people for their lives whilst also providing a core of knowledge which is advantageous if pursuing further studies in science-related A levels and beyond, for example, Sports Science, Medicine, Sport, Biomedicine and Nutrition.